-Oh, the sky be falling!
+Oh, the sky be falling in the weed market!
 At least that’s what you’d think if you were an alien landing on earth and getting your information from various online trading groups on Facebook, Twitter and more focused on the weed space.

 Today, most marijuana plays took a bit of a stock price hit, as Organigram (OGI.V) faces down its class action lawsuit for somehow (it says it doesn’t know how) selling product laced with poison for a year or so.
 The Canadian government kicked that boulder downhill by saying (as most thinkers already knew) that it would take a while to get full recreational weed happening.